 Q: Where does Madison’s water come from?

-A: Madison drinking water comes from a deep sandstone aquifer, an underground rock formation where water collects in small spaces among the rocks.
-Groundwater originates as rain or snow, soaks into the ground, and is naturally filtered through layers of soil and rock before replenishing the aquifer.
-The Madison water system consists of 23 wells, 31 reservoirs, and 840 miles of interconnected pipes.
+A: Madison drinking water comes from a deep, sandstone aquifer below the city.
+Groundwater originates as rain or snow which soaks into the ground and is naturally filtered through layers of soil and rock before replenishing the aquifer.
+Madison's water system consists of 22 wells, 30 reservoirs, and 840 miles of interconnected pipes.

-A: If the utility has to meet rising customer demand every year to accommodate population growth, it must continually increase its pumping and delivery capacity, and it could eventually need to find additional sources of water.
+A: Madison's aquifer is plentiful enough to meet the city's needs and then some, but we shouldn't take it for granted.
+If the utility has to meet rising customer demand every year to accommodate population growth, we must continually increase pumping and delivery capacity, and we could eventually need to find additional sources of water.
 Each increase in capacity and supply means increased costs to develop and operate; these, in turn, eventually lead to an increase in customer rates.
-Therefore, it is less expensive for everyone to invest in water conservation than in increased supply.

 Additional benefits of water conservation include improved water quality, a reduced burden on surface water quality since less wastewater is generated, and reduced greenhouse gas emissions due to reduced energy spent on water pumping.
 Plus, the customer sees a smaller water bill.